seroxki/fivem-media-essentials/README.md

 - Place the MenyooStuff in your subprocess folder, which can be found following the path listed in the ZIP.

 Scene Director:
-- Place the Scene Director folder and the SceneDirector.asi file in your plugins folder within your FiveM Application Data
+- Place the Scene Director folder and the SceneDirector files in your plugins folder within your FiveM Application Data

 NoCameraRestrictions:
 - Place the NoEditorRestrictions.asi file in your plugins folder within your FiveM Application Data